DirkJMartens/AVR-programming-shield/README.md

 # AVR-programming-shield
-Arduino shield with ZIP socket to program sketches or bootloaders into 28-pin ATMega microcontrollers.
+Arduino shield with ZIF socket to program sketches or bootloaders into 28-pin ATMega microcontrollers.

 Usage for sketches:
 ===================